rjsgn/outline-terraform-ansible/README.md

     Note:

     The script by default creates cloud resources that are not covered by GCP Free Tier.

     Please calculate the cost of the resources that you mention in the variables *vars.tf* file.

-    I do not claim responsibility for any cost incurred from running this script.
+**I do not claim responsibility for any cost incurred from running this script.**

+### Steps:

 - Clone this repository
 - Make sure Terraform Provisioner Ansible is installed
+- Update the values of the variables in the files `gcp/vars.tf` and `ansible/group_vars/all`
 - Run `terraform init`
 - Run `terraform apply`
 - Sit back and relax